Fujifilm X-A3 vs X-T100

 It is notable that the X-T100 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A3 does not feature such a mic input.

-Both the X-A3 and the X-T100 have been discontinued, but can regularly be found used on eBay.
+Both the X-A3 and the X-T100 have been discontinued, but can regularly be found used on ebay.
 The X-A3 was replaced by the Fujifilm X-A5, while the X-T100 was followed by the Fujifilm X-T200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-A3 and X-T100 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Fujifilm X-T100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A3 or the Fujifilm X-T100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.